jfulghum/Vanilla-Mastermind/README.md

 We used HTML5 canvas to render the cursor balls, styled the game using CSS, and wrote the game logic and rendered the game using vanilla Javascript.

-I also included a robust suite of tests in Jasmine to prove functionality.
+The game also features a test suite in Jasmine to ensure correct the game logic and functionality.

 For further improvements:
 Link to a separate page that has the rules of the game.
 We purposely decided not to crowd the screen with the instructions.